samtauke/samtauke.github.io/index.md

 ---
 ## Predicting Winners at Professional Disc Golf Tournaments

 Implementation of a model in R and Python to predict winners at professional disc golf events.
 Includes code for data scraping, build, and analysis.
-Throughout the 2021 professional season  I am writing a series of articles for ([Ultiworld Disc Golf](https://discgolf.ultiworld.com/author/stauke/)).
+Throughout the 2021 professional season  I am writing a series of articles for [Ultiworld Disc Golf](https://discgolf.ultiworld.com/author/stauke/).

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/samtauke/pdga_predictions_ml)